9 Best Hostels In Prague For Budget Travelers

 At Dream Hostel, you can find communal space with plenty of comfortable seating designed as a co-working area for freelancers and everyone to strike up a conversation with other guests.

-I highly recommend starting the day with an affordable breakfast in the restaurant.
-However, you should book it the day before because it’s usually crowded.
+Start the day with an affordable breakfast in the restaurant.
+You should book it the day before because it’s usually crowded.

 Address: 23 Ve Smeckach, Prague, 110 00, Czech Republic.